sergio-ortiz/blog/posts/goals.md

 10. install VirtualBox on Arch Linux
 11. Install and setup nd learn Neovim. migrate from Vim to Neovim.
 12. Tails and Dread
+13. learn bash and start automating.
+14. build cli's in node